Alpine Loop in CO is truly a backcountry experience

-Alpine Loop is a spectacular drive with a length of 63 miles located in the San Juan Mountains of Southwestern Colorado, USA.
+Alpine Loop is the name of a spectacular drive located in the San Juan Mountains of Colorado, USA.
 The road climbs up two 12,000-foot passes (Engineer Pass and Cinnamon Pass) and is recommended for high clearance four wheel drive with short wheel base.

 Tucked away in the southwestern part of Colorado, the rugged drive is the combination of two great 4x4 roads, Engineer Pass and Cinnamon Pass.

 How long is the Alpine Loop in Colorado?

 The Alpine Loop National Backcountry Scenic Byway is 101km (63 miles) long winding through the alpine terrain of the San Juan Mountains.
 It runs between the towns of Lake City, Ouray and Silverton.
 The roads were originally paths used by Native Americans and in the 19th-century, these trails were widened and used by miners, who carted their ore off to Silverton, Ouray, and Lake City in mule-drawn wagons.
 Rental services for off-highway vehicles are being offered by surrounding towns.

 Is the Alpine Loop in Colorado open?

 Set high in the San Juan Mountains, the road opens about late May/early June and closes in late October, depending on snow depths and damage from spring run-off.
 It can be muddy at other times.

 Where is Alpine Loop in Colorado?